jcervas/redistricting/TN-House-2022/readme.md

 | 2012 Enacted | 36 | 70 | 28 | 9.7% | 3.4% |
 | 2022 Enacted | 38 | 74 | 30 | 9.9% | 3.3% |
 | House Democratic Concept | 29 | 67 | 23 | 9.7% | 2.2% |
-_Note: "Counties Split" is the total number of counties that has at least two districts in it.
+_Note: "Counties Split" is the total number of counties that have at least two districts in it.
 "County Splits" is the total number of pieces in counties.
-"TN County Splits" is the number of counties that the county line needed to be crossed to form a complete district with an adjacent county._
+"TN County Splits" is the number of counties that the county line needed to be crossed to form a complete district with an adjacent county.

 | PLAN | Counties Split | County Splits | TN County Splits | Overall Deviation | Mean Deviation |